Precision Litigation • Strategic Counsel • Definite Goals

 Lawyers who take sides.
-Lawyers who take your side.Lawyers who present the whole truth, and nothing but the truth.
+Lawyers who take your side.Lawyers who show the whole truth, and nothing but the truth.

-Nathan B. Hakimi, Esq., the principal attorney of CorePoint Law LLC, grew up in the Chicagoland area, studied Cognitive Science at Brandeis University and then earned his Law Degree at IIT Chicago-Kent College of Law.He practiced medical malpractice defense for three years at Sax Law and HeplerBroom, defending nurses, hospitals, and doctors in professional neligence.
-Mr. Hakimi then worked in a legal role at JPMorgan corporate banking, facilitating the negotiation and implementation of complex financing contracts.Finally, in 2022, he founded his own practice, initially as "Hakimi Law," then with the partnership of "Kulek, Hakimi & Katz," and then as the solo practice of: CorePoint Law LLC.Attorney Hakimi is known for his strategic and tactical approach in commercial litigation, business transactions, deal negotiation and dispute resolution, and trial practice.
-He is respected for his intelligence, fairness, and commitment to achieving success while upholding the integrity of the legal system.Nathan has three children, lives in the West Rogers Park neighborhood of Chicago, where he participates in the Orthodox community, enjoys playing and listening to music, and engages in the study of philosophy, neuroscience, and computer science.
+Nathan B. Hakimi, Esq., the principal attorney of CorePoint Law LLC, grew up in the Chicagoland area, studied Cognitive Science at Brandeis University and then earned his Law Degree at IIT Chicago-Kent College of Law.He practiced medical malpractice defense for three years at Sax Law and HeplerBroom, defending nurses, hospitals, and doctors in professional negligence.
+Mr. Hakimi then worked in a legal role at JPMorgan corporate banking, facilitating the negotiation and implementation of complex financing contracts.Finally, in 2022, he founded his own practice, initially as "Hakimi Law," then with the partnership of "Kulek, Hakimi & Katz," and then as the solo practice of: CorePoint Law LLC.Attorney Hakimi is known for his strategic and tactical approach in commercial litigation, business transactions, deal negotiation, dispute resolution, and trial practice.
+He is respected for his intelligence, fairness, and commitment to achieving success while upholding the integrity of the legal system.Nathan has three children, lives in the West Rogers Park neighborhood of Chicago, where he participates in the Orthodox Jewish community, enjoys playing and listening to music, and studies philosophy and science.

 TESTIMONIALS

-• "I have collaborated with Mr. Hakimi on many occasions and I highly regard his professionalism and quality of work." -Atty.
-Joseph Younes
+"I have collaborated with Mr. Hakimi on multiple occasions, and I highly regard his professionalism and quality of work." -Atty.
+J.Y.

-• "I have worked with Nathan on several cases, always a pleasure to collaborate with." -Atty.
-Michael Fus
+"I have worked with Nathan on several cases, always a pleasure to collaborate with." -Atty.
+M.F.

 PUBLICITY